yayra/A-B-Testing/README.md

 | Control Group       | No discount                             | 150                 |
 | Treatment Group 1   | 50,000 UZS fixed amount discount        | 150                 |
 | Treatment Group 2   | 5% off discount coupon (up to 70,000 UZS)| 150                |

+### 2. Budget Allocated for Conducting the A/B Test
+The Marketing Department secured a budget of no more than **1,000 USD (12 million UZS)**, which was allocated as follows:
+- 5 million UZS for 100 coupons offering a 50,000 UZS fixed amount discount
+- 7 million UZS for 100 coupons offering a 5% off discount (including a maximum discount of 70,000 UZS).

 ### 2. Test Period
 <p align="justify">The A/B test was conducted from <b>June 5 to June 18, 2024</b>, with both types of discount coupons being distributed on June 12, 2024.</p>